After you have active server with operating system installed on it

 - Next, enter your password.
-You can find it in Clients Portal.
+You can find it in Client Area.
 Please note that you will NOT see your cursor moving, or any characters typed, when typing your password.
 This is a standard PuTTY security feature.
 After you typed it in hit enter.

 - Congratulations!
 You are now logged into your server with SSH.